cakephp/docs/en/core-libraries/httpclient.rst

 Accessing Cookie Data
 ---------------------

-You can read cookies with either a few different methods depending on how much data you need about the cookies::
+You can read cookies with a few different methods depending on how much data you need about the cookies::

     // Get all cookies (full data)